dhowe/ritajs-v2/README.md

 ### Transforms
-Allow for modification of variables, choices, and raw text.
-RiScript comes with a number of useful transforms enabled (including pluralize(), capitalize(), and articlize()), which can be nested to create complex expressions.
-User-defined transforms can be added using RiTa.addTransform() or by passing a transform function as part of the script's 'context'.

 ```
+The group of boys (run).conjugate().
 How many (tooth | menu | child).pluralize() do you have?
 How many (tooth | menu | child).pluralize().toUpper() do you have?
-He grew up to be $animal.articlize().
-He grew up to be (anteater).articlize().
-He grew up to be (anteater).articlize().myCustomTransform().
 ```

+Custom transforms can be added using RiTa.addTransform() or by passing the transform function as the 2nd argument to RiTa.evaluate() or to the RiTa.Grammar() constructor as part of the 'context'.

 <!--
 ### Choice